25 Ways to Use Excess Tomatoes from the Garden

 Growing fresh tomatoes in the garden

 Last year we grew very few tomatoes in the garden so we didn’t end up with many excess tomatoes to use for later.
-This year our garden in on point and we are growing close to 100 pounds of food per week right now.
-I’m excited to see what we get from the garden and I’ve been asking around for great ways to use them.
-We have lots of extra tomatoes every week.
-We share with the neighbors, but still have plenty left to save for later.
+This year our garden is on point and we are growing close to 100 pounds of food per week right now.
+And it’s a great problem to have.

 Obviously, we grow the food so the kids can learn where their food comes from and so they can eat healthy food.
 We eat as much produce as possible.
 There are usually 2-5 choices of fresh things from the garden on our table at every lunch.
 So far, we have not had many excess tomatoes.
-The kids LOVE tomatoes and gobble them up quick.
+The kids LOVE tomatoes and gobble them up quickly.
 As the season goes on, we will have more excess tomatoes to use.

 What to do with tomatoes before they go bad